abisummers/abisummers.github.io/src/pages/articles/olympics.md

 ### Men's semi final & final kayaking (1st August)

-individual ticket price: 115€ (category c)
+individual ticket price: 115€ (category C)

 I was really looking forward to this event, and it didn't disappoint!
 The weather was good, a little hot but not _too_ hot and this time I remembered to bring a hat.
 The event took place at a lake in Vaires-sur-Marne, a town east of Paris.